technOslerphile/autoCovariateSelection/README.md

 [**Click here to go to the online R Package Documentation**](https://technoslerphile.github.io/autoCovariateSelection/index.html)

-[**Now available in CRAN**](https://cran.r-project.org/web/packages/autoCovariateSelection/index.html) As of 24 January 2025, this package has been downloaded more than 16,000 times from CRAN.
+[**Now available in CRAN**](https://cran.r-project.org/web/packages/autoCovariateSelection/index.html) As of February 2026, this package has been downloaded more than 20,000 times from CRAN.

 *autoCovariateSelection* is an R package that contains functions to implement automated covariate selection using methods described in the high-dimensional propensity score (HDPS) algorithm put forward by Schneeweiss et.al.